-- Auto-increment: just add a keyword (auto_increment in mysql) to the column spec in the create table, in mysql, etc. - Sequence (Oracle, etc.): create a sequence, which is a database object but not a table, then use it to generate a new value as needed - The create table has no special keywords in this case. - In homework 1, you'll look up the details on this and use it for loading a table.
+- Auto-increment: just add a keyword (auto_increment in mysql) to the column spec in the create table - Sequence: create a sequence, which is a database object but not a table, then use it to generate a new value as needed - The create table has no special keywords in this case. - In homework 1, you'll look up the details on this and use it for loading a table.